Planigale

 The genus Planigale are small carnivorous marsupials found in Australia and New Guinea.
 It is the only genus in the tribe Planigalini of the subfamily Sminthopsinae.
 The genus has long been known to contain several cryptic species.
 Of the five Planigale species currently recognized, two (P. ingrami and P. maculata) are known species complexes.

-The seven species currently recognized are:
+The 9 species currently recognized, including 8 in Australia and 1 in New Guinea, are: